 As before, we study a system with confining walls parallel to the $\hat{y}$ direction and with periodic boundary conditions along that direction.
-In addition, for simplicity, we take the system length along the $\hat{y}$ direction to be equal to one.
-Since this confining potential does not allow for currents in the system\footnote{Note that there is no mechanism in the model that can possibly lead to a current along the $\hat y$ direction.}, the expectation value of the momentum fields is zero in steady-state, ${\bf p}(\vec r)=0$.
+In addition, for simplicity, we take the system's length along the $\hat{y}$ direction to be equal to one.
+Since this confining potential does not allow for currents in the system\footnote{Note that there is no mechanism in the model that can possibly lead to a current along the $\hat y$ direction.}, the expectation value of the momentum fields is zero in the steady state, ${\bf p}(\vec r)=0$.
 Integrating Eq. (\ref{mom_dynamics}) along the $y$ coordinate and averaging over the steady-state distribution (denoted by angular brackets), we obtain

 where we defined $\rho(x)=\int_0^1 dy \rho (x,y)$.
 This expression has a simple interpretation: The momentum flux through the system, encoded in ${\mathcal J}^{xx}$, is modulated in space by both the force exerted by the wall and the active forces.